The Hunt (1950s Stanisław Lem short story): Discussion

-The manuscript of story was found by Lem's secretary Wojciech Zemek several decades before the publication, but misled by the resemblance of both the title and the plot, he filed it together with the drafts for the Pirx story.
+The manuscript of the story was found by Lem's secretary Wojciech Zemek several decades before the publication, but misled by the resemblance of both the title and the plot to the Pirx story, he filed it together with the drafts for the Pirx story.

 It is well known that Lem was ruthlessly burning his unpublished works, and the researchers were puzzled why Lem kept this one.
 Stanisław Bereś attempts to explain this as follows.
 Lem never wrote and seldom spoke about his life during World War II in Nazi-occupied Lwow.
 However one can decipher subtle hints about his experiences of that time in various Lem's works of fiction.
 Bereś points out an obvious parallel of the runaway's hopeless struggle for his life from The Hunt story, with the experience of the Jews during the Holocaust, including Lem's own.
-Therefore Bereś suggests that Lem felt overexposing himself in the story, therefore he set it aside and eventually wrote another, a more entertaining version and possibly forgot about the older manuscript.
+Therefore, Bereś suggests that Lem felt overexposing himself in the story, therefore he set it aside and eventually wrote another, a more entertaining version and possibly forgot about the older manuscript.